MrSago/SaikoNoMod/README.md

-# MelonLoader SaikoNoMod for Saiko no sutoka
+# MelonLoader mod for Saiko no sutoka